Ashik384/advanced-marquee-effect/readme.txt

 = 1.0.6 =
 * Introduced: Team members marquee widget
-* New settings to hide image in post marquee
+* New settings to hide the image in the post marquee

 = 1.0.5 =
 * Improved: Text marquee feature, introduced news ticker